fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m2-exercise-implement-polymorphism-csharp.md

 ## Create classes that support customer and account reporting

-Your banking app needs to generate reports for bank customers and bank accounts.
+You need to create classes that implement the reporting interfaces you created in the previous task.
+The classes will include methods that generate reports for different time periods, such as monthly, quarterly, and yearly reports.
+The classes will accept a bank customer or bank account object as a parameter and use the object's properties to generate the reports.

 In this task, you create AccountReportGenerator and CustomerReportGenerator classes that implement the reporting interfaces you created in the previous task.